vagrant-libvirt/vagrant-libvirt/README.md

 * `:libvirt__forward_device` - Name of interface/device, where network should
   be forwarded (NATed or routed).
 Used only when creating new network.
 By default, all physical interfaces are used.
+* `:libvirt__tunnel_type` - Set to 'udp' if using UDP unicast tunnel mode (libvirt v1.2.20 or higher).
-* `:libvirt_tcp_tunnel_type` - Set it to "server" or "client" to enable TCP tunnel interface configuration.
-This configuration type uses TCP tunnels to generate point to point connections between Guests.
+  Set this to either "server" or "client" for tcp tunneling.
+Set this to 'mcast' if using multicast tunneling.
+This configuration type uses tunnels to generate point to point connections between Guests.
 Useful for Switch VMs like Cumulus Linux.
-No virtual switch setting like "libvirt__network_name" applies with TCP tunnel interfaces and will be ignored if configured.
+No virtual switch setting like "libvirt__network_name" applies with tunnel interfaces and will be ignored if configured.
-* `:libvirt_tcp_tunnel_ip` - Sets the source IP of the TCP Tunnel interface.
-By default this is `127.0.0.1`
+* `:libvirt__tunnel_ip` - Sets the source IP of the libvirt tunnel interface.
+By default this is `127.0.0.1` for TCP and UDP tunnels and `239.255.1.1` for Multicast tunnels.
+It populates the address field in the `<source address="XXX">` of the interface xml configuration.
-* `:libvirt_tcp_tunnel_port` - Sets the TCP Tunnel interface port that either the client will connect to, or the server will listen on.
+* `:libvirt__tunnel_port` - Sets the source port the tcp/udp/mcast tunnel
+    with use.
+This port information is placed in the `<source port=XXX/>` section of interface xml configuration.
+* `:libvirt__tunnel_local_port` - Sets the local port used by the udp tunnel interface type.
+It populates the port field in the `<local port=XXX">` section of the interface xml configuration. _(This feature only works in libvirt 1.2.20 and higher)_
+* `:libvirt__tunnel_local_ip` - Sets the local IP used by the udp tunnel interface type.
+It populates the ip entry of the `<local address=XXX">` section of the interface xml configuration. _(This feature only works in libvirt 1.2.20 and higher)_
 * `:mac` - MAC address for the interface.
 * `:model_type` - parameter specifies the model of the network adapter when you create a domain value by default virtio KVM believe possible values, see the documentation for libvirt